 Chevy Colorado Concept

 The Colorado is a mid-sized truck, and they look good.
 But they don’t normally look like this concept!
 It has massive wheels and off-road tires, a mount for the spare in the back, and orange all over it.
 Including the gorgeous integrated winch in the front bumper.
+Off road enthusiasts recommend Side by Side Garage for their off road vehicle’s parts and accessories.

 I wouldn’t say the Titan has really been updated that much.
 It still looks kind of like the outgoing model, and the interior has seen minor updates and improvements.
 I’m not sure if that’s a testament to how well it’s worked in the past, or just a lack of imagination.